kubeshop/testkube/docs/scripts-creating.md

   type: cypress/project
 ```

-As we can see, this test has `spec.repository` with git repository data.
-This data can now be used by the executor to download test data.
+This script has `spec.repository` with Git repository data.
+Those data can now be used by the executor to download script data.

 ## **Summary**

-Tests are the main smallest abstractions over test suites in Testkube, they can be created with different sources and used by executors to run on top of a particular test framework.
+Scripts are the smallest abstractions over tests in Testkube.
+They can be created with different sources and used by executors to run on top of a particular test framework.